yemisi-cybernate1/Detection-Lab/README.md

 - Kali Linux Tools – I used tools like Nmap for network scanning and traffic simulation to test detection rules.
 - YARA- I wrote and tested custom YARA rules to detect specific malware patterns and suspicious file behavior.
 - SQL- I used SQL-like queries to gather system-level data and identify unusual or unauthorized activity on endpoints.
-- Snort/ SUricata– These tools allowed me to detect and respond to intrusion attempts by analyzing live network traffic.
+- Snort/ Suricata– These tools allowed me to detect and respond to intrusion attempts by analyzing live network traffic.
 - Google Chronicle – I used this cloud-native SIEM to ingest and analyze logs at scale.
 It helped me investigate threats faster by leveraging Chronicle's high-speed search and threat intelligence.
 - Log Forwarder – I set up and configured a log forwarder to securely collect and transmit logs from multiple sources to the SIEM.